msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 1. When adding items, system is automatically assigning stock to the new shipment line when you enter a quantity.
 If you don't have enough stock, system will add placeholder lines (unallocated lines).

 2. Bulk action `Allocate placeholder lines`:
-    * Select the lines that you want to allocate by checking boxes on the right on the list.
+    * Select the lines that you want to allocate by checking boxes on the right on the list
     * In the `Actions` dropdown menu, select `Allocate placeholder lines`.
 System will check if there is available stock for each selected lines and allocate them using the First to Expire, First Out (FEFO) logic.
 A notification will let you know whether the operation is successful or not.

 <div class="note">